 - Contact Us

-Under the leadership of HSC President and CEO Dr. John Votto, Dr. Scalise developed Hospital for Special Care’s Close Observation Unit, a highly-successful, regional-weaning unit which opened in September, 1994.
-In 2004, he developed a weaning unit for HSC within its satellite campus at Saint Francis Hospital, and he continues to be its Medical Director.
+Dr. Scalise developed Hospital for Special Care’s Close Observation Unit, a highly-successful, regional-ventilator-weaning unit that opened in 1994, and in 2004, he developed a weaning unit for HSC’s satellite campus at Saint Francis Hospital where he continues to be its Medical Director.

 Dr. Scalise has maintained his teaching skills by attending and teaching fellows and residents at the UConn School of Medicine.
 He received the 2006-2007 Community Faculty Award for Excellence in Teaching from the University of Connecticut Primary Care Internal Medicine Residency Program.
 He became an Associate Professor of Medicine at UConn in 2008.
 He also has served as the Medical Director of the Connecticut Society of Respiratory Care.